AI and Machine Learning in Drug Discovery: A Beginner’s Guide

 In this post, we’ll dive deep into how AI and ML are transforming healthcare and drug discovery.
 We’ll talk about real-world examples, the challenges researchers face, and how this ties back to your future…

-whether you dream of becoming a doctor, engineer, or even an entrepreneur.
+whether you dream of becoming a doctor, an engineer, or even an entrepreneur.

 The Rise of AI in Healthcare and Drug Discovery